- COIL Network

 Program Coordinator for International Collaborations (part-time)

 Sarah Guth is currently a part-time Program Coordinator for International Collaborations.
 Her primary position is a teacher of English as a Foreign Language at the University of Padova, Italy where she began implementing the use of technology for language learning.
 For over a decade she has carried out globally networked learning projects partnering her students in Italy with students from the U.S., the Middle East, Europe and Africa.
 Her research interests lie in the areas of computer-mediated communication and the use of technology in language learning; intercultural communication; globally networked learning; and the normalization of collaborative online international learning in higher education.
 She has published and presented internationally on the topic of technology and foreign language learning with a specific focus on bringing cohorts of students from diverse lingua-cultural backgrounds together to enhance their learning.
-Before returning to Italy, Sarah had been in the U.S. in 2013 for an 18-month sabatical to bring this expertise to the COIL Center and focus on the support and development of COIL courses.
+Before returning to Italy, Sarah had been in the U.S. starting in 2013 for an 18-month sabatical to bring this expertise to the COIL Center and focus on the support and development of COIL courses.

 Email: email@example.com |

 Dr. Little is working part-time with the COlL Center in the Fall 2014 semester while on a sabbatical as Distinguished Service Professor of Sociology at SUNY Cortland.
 He is author and editor of two books and widely published on deviance, crime and social control.
 In recent years he has been active in the Alliance of Universities for Democracy (AUDEM) through which he developed collaborative online international courses with faculty abroad, including Social Control with colleagues in Belarus and Australia.